About the degree programme

 You will study all aspects of clinical medicine and healthcare delivery as part of a team.
 Your courses will continue to cover biological and clinical sciences.

-This is complemented by your Clinical Portfolio where you will provide evidence of your attendance, engagement and practice of clinical skills and procedures.
+You will provide evidence of your attendance, engagement and practice of clinical skills and procedures with your clinical portfolio.

 Find Year 4 courses (2024-2025 academic year)

-You will move around a number of specialities, working on hospital wards as part of a team.
+You will move around a number of specialities working on hospital wards as part of a team, including:

 Find Year 5 courses (2024-2025 academic year)